Dr. Seuss Baking Challenge

 Dr. Seuss Baking Challenge is an American cooking competition television series hosted by Tamera Mowry-Housley.
 It premiered on Amazon Prime Video and Amazon Freevee on December 13, 2022.

 Summary

-In each episode, bakers are given a challenge to create foods based around Dr. Seuss characters and stories.
+Competing in teams of two, bakers and cake artists take on a series of culinary challenges inspired by iconic Dr. Seuss stories, such as The Cat in the Hat, How the Grinch Stole Christmas, and Horton Hears a Who!.
 Their creations are judged by pastry chefs Clarice Lam and Joshua John Russell, based on taste, creativity, and storytelling.

-The winner receives a $50,000 prize.
+The first three episodes acted as qualifiers with three teams going head to head to win spots in the next round.
+After that the show changes to a typical format with all teams competing in every challenge and one team being eliminated every episode.
+Ultimately in the finale the two remaining teams competed for the $50,000 prize.